 At the end of the 18th century two physiologists, Prévost and Batelli, performed shock experiments on the hearts of dogs.
-They applied electrical shocks and discovered that small shocks put the dogs' hearts in to VF and this was successfully reversed with a larger shock.
-It was first used in humans by Claude Beck, a cardiothoracic surgeon - on a 14 year-old boy undergoing cardiothoracic surgery for congenital heart disease.
+They applied electrical shocks and discovered that small shocks put the dogs' hearts into VF and this was successfully reversed with a larger shock.
+It was first used in humans by Claude Beck, a cardiothoracic surgeon - on a boy aged 14 undergoing cardiothoracic surgery for congenital heart disease.
 Electrodes were placed across the open heart.
 Closed chest defibrillation was not discovered until the 1950s in Russia.
 But it was not until 1959 that Bernard Lown designed the modern-day monophasic defibrillator.
 This is based on the charging of capacitors and then delivering of a shock by paddles over a few milliseconds.
 In the 1980s the biphasic waveform was discovered.
 This provided a shock at lower levels of energy which were just as efficacious as monophasic shocks.

 Differences between monophasic and biphasic systems

 - In monophasic systems, the current travels only in one direction - from one paddle to the other.

 - In biphasic systems, the current travels towards the positive paddle and then reverses and goes back; this occurs several times.